aristosMiliaressis/pwnctl/README.md

 3. checks if it exists in db
 4. if not adds it
 5. checks if it is in scope according to `ScopeDefinitions`
-6. if not in scope continues to next line
+6. if not in scope continues to next asset
 7. checks `NotificationRules` and sends notifications if any apply
-8. checks `TaskDefinitions` for the asset class and queue them according to Task Filter & rules
+8. checks `TaskDefinitions` for the asset class and queue them according to Task Filter & the target policy
 - [x] JSONL(ine) input format with arbitary key/value `Tags` for storing metadata about assets

 ### In Scope checking process